ExMember/whosthatcop/README.md

 Contributions, issues, and feature requests are welcome!

 I am especially interested in expanding to include other policing agencies.
-Send me any public-available rosters and I will add them to the site.
+Send me any publicly-available rosters and I will add them to the site.

 ## Acknowledgements